 The allocation of investment assets with the Defined Benefit portfolio is approved by the Board of Trustees as outlined in the annual investment plan.
 Plan assets are managed on a total return basis with a long-term objective of achieving and maintaining a fully funded status for the benefits provided through the defined benefit pension plans.
-The table below displays the Board-approved asset allocation policy for 2015 and the long-term expected real rates of return:
+The table below displays the Board-approved asset allocation policy for 2016 and the long-term expected real rates of return:

-Weighted Average Long-Term Expected

-Asset Class Target Allocation Real Rate of Return (Arithmetic)
+Asset Class Target Asset Class Allocation

-Fixed Income 23.00 % 2.31 %
+Fixed Income 23.00 % 2.75 %

-Domestic Equities 20.70 5.84
+Domestic Equities 20.70 6.34

-Real Estate 10.00 4.25
+Real Estate 10.00 4.75

-Private Equity 10.00 9.25
+Private Equity 10.00 8.97

-International Equities 18.30 7.40
+International Equities 18.30 7.95

-Other investments 18.00 4.59
+Other investments 18.00 4.92

-Total 100.00 % 5.27 %
+Total 100.00 % 5.66 %

-Discount Rate: The discount rate used to measure the total pension liability was 8%.
+Discount Rate: The discount rate used to measure the total pension liability was 7.5%.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members and those of the contributing employers are made at the statutorily required rates.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefits payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.